corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

 Völter, and Call 2013); (Griffin and Guez 2014); (Liu et al. 2016), but see (Homberg et al. 2007)).

-#### H2: Manipulating behavioral flexibility (improving reversal learning speed through serial reversals using colored tubers) improves flexibility (rule learning and/or switching) and problem solving in a new context (multi-access box and serial reversals on a touch screen).
+#### H2: Manipulating behavioral flexibility (improving reversal learning speed through serial reversals using colored tubers) improves flexibility (rule learning and/or switching) and problem solving in a new context (two distinct multi-access boxes and serial reversals on a touch screen).

-**P2:** Individuals that have improved their flexibility on a serial reversal learning task using colored tubes (requiring fewer trials to reverse a preference as the number of reversals increases) are faster to switch between new methods of solving (latency to solve or attempt to solve a new way of accessing the food \[locus\]), and learn more new loci (higher total number of solved loci) on a multi-access box flexibility task, and are faster to reverse preferences in a serial reversal task using a touch screen than individuals in the control group where flexibility has not been manipulated.
-The positive correlation between reversal learning performance using colored tubes and a touch screen (faster birds have fewer trials) and the multi-access box (faster birds have lower latencies) indicates that all three tests measure the same ability even though the multi-access box requires inventing new rules to solve new loci (while potentially learning a rule about
+**P2:** Individuals that have improved their flexibility on a serial reversal learning task using colored tubes (requiring fewer trials to reverse a preference as the number of reversals increases) are faster to switch between new methods of solving (latency to solve or attempt to solve a new way of accessing the food \[locus\]), and learn more new loci (higher total number of solved loci) on multi-access box flexibility tasks, and are faster to reverse preferences in a serial reversal task using a touch screen than individuals in the control group where flexibility has not been manipulated.
+The positive correlation between reversal learning performance using colored tubes and a touch screen (faster birds have fewer trials) and the multi-access boxes (faster birds have lower latencies) indicates that all three tests measure the same ability even though the multi-access boxes require inventing new rules to solve new loci (while potentially learning a rule about
-switching: "when an option becomes non-functional, try a different option"") while reversal learning requires switching between two rules ("choose light gray" or "choose dark gray") or learning the rule to "switch when the previously rewarded option no longer contains a reward".
+switching: "when an option becomes non-functional, try a different option") while reversal learning requires switching between two rules ("choose light gray" or "choose dark gray") or learning the rule to "switch when the previously rewarded option no longer contains a reward".
 Serial reversals eliminate the confounds of exploration,